botbreeder/what-the-matrix-is/README.md

 First the basic syntax:

-- We have global `$names` and local `%names`, which we can use just like CSS uses IDs.
+- We have global `$names` and local `%names`, which we can use just like CSS uses IDs and classes.
 - There's an "everything here" selector `*`.
 - The CSS "and" is the comma.
 - Juxtaposition (space) means "all inside" or "under here".